conradarcturus/lang-metadata/README.md

   - [ ] Export
 - [ ] Manage data sources
   - [x] Load different subsets of data
-  - [ ] Show results based on different definitions of what a language is - _in progress_
+  - [x] Show results based on different definitions of what a language is
-    - [ ] ISO Languages, Macrolanguages, and Language Families
-    - [ ] Glottolog Languoids
+    - [x] ISO, Glottolog, Inclusive
-    - [ ] Inclusive
+    - [ ] Highlight codes in each
 - [ ] Future ideas
   - [ ] Database-powered backend
   - [ ] Feedback mechanisms